The Descendants of Edward Polly:

 The Civil War

-James Franklin Pauley (brother of Rufus, Calvery and George Washington) Swann's Company of 22nd Virginia Infantry: enlisted April 25, 1861 at Charleston, Kanawha County, age 27.
+James Franklin Pauley (brother of Rufus, Calvery, and George Washington), Swann's Company of 22nd Virginia Infantry: enlisted April 25, 1861, at Charleston, Kanawha County, age 27.
 Deserted on June 1861 roll."

-John S. Pauley (brother of Shadel/Shadle; my 1st cousin 4x removed) 39th Regiment, Co.
-C, Kentucky Infantry (Union) entered as a private.
-Died April 8, 1863 in Ashland, Kentucky (on the Ohio River west of Huntington, West Virginia) and was originally buried there.
+John S. Pauley (brother of Shadel/Shadle; my 1st cousin 4x removed), 39th Regiment, Co.
+C, Kentucky Infantry (Union), entered as a private.
+Died April 8, 1863, in Ashland, Kentucky (on the Ohio River west of Huntington, West Virginia) and was originally buried there.
 He is buried in the New Albany National Cemetery (lot 81), Indiana, across the Ohio River from Louisville, KY.
 The Register of Volunteer Deaths indicates he died of Measles.

 See below for additional information regarding this regiment.

-Charles T. Myers, my third great grandfather.
-Served in the Civil War; was living in Pittsylvania County at the time.
-135th Regiment, Virginia Militia.
+Charles T. Myers (My third great-grandfather).
+Served in the Civil War; was living in Pittsylvania County at the time: 135th Regiment, Virginia Militia.

-David L. Carney, 3rd great grand uncle.
+David L. Carney, 3rd great-grand uncle.

-Coleman Renards Adkins (1st cousin 7x removed) was killed on 31 July 1863 at the Battle of Gettysburg.
+(My 1st cousin 7x removed) was killed on 31 July 1863 at the Battle of Gettysburg.

 ……………………………………………